lebogangolifant/python_script/README.md

-# Python Script - Outreachy Task 2
+# Python Script - Task 2

 ### Objective
 This task create a Python script that reads a list of URLs from a CSV file and checks their HTTP status codes by making requests to each URL.